Table of Contents

 They even have Ph.D.-level biochemists, toxicologists, microbiologists, and pharmacologists on the payroll.

-That’s a lotta “gists” for one sentence but suffice to say they have some smart folks working behind the scenes to make sure that product decisions are based on sound scientific research.
+That’s a lotta “gists” for one sentence, but obviously they have some smart folks working behind the scenes to make sure that product decisions are based on sound scientific research.

 For example, Mary Kay’s skin care products are tested by a team of independent board-certified dermatologists.